What Is It?

 Acupuncture may be used as a stand-alone treatment.
 But it can also be used in combination with more conventional, Western medical treatments.

 Your acupuncturist may suggest you be seen weekly or more than once a week, over a period of several weeks or more.
-Determining how well acupuncture is working is a subjective judgement made according to how you feel.
-Each visit will usually include an exam, an assessment of your symptoms and overall health, the acupuncture treatment, and possibly a discussion of self-care tips.
+How long to continue treatments will depend on your response and advice from your acupuncturist.

 Acupuncture is generally considered to be safe when done by a trained professional.